 Many security software vendors claim that their web application security scanning tool can identify every vulnerability in the OWASP Top 10.
-It’s a bold claim.
-But, is it true?
+It’s a bold claim – but can it be true?

-The short answer is: There is no automated tool that can detect all the security flaws listed in the OWASP Top 10 list, independent of whether it is a DAST tool (dynamic application security testing) or not (for example, SAST).
+The short answer is: There is no automated tool that can detect all the security flaws listed in the OWASP Top 10 list.
+This applies both to dynamic application security testing tools (DAST) and other automated solutions, such as SAST.
 Statements that claim otherwise can mislead even experienced security professionals and decision-makers.
 But even though OWASP itself states that any vendor claims of complete Top 10 coverage cannot be true, a simple "no" is not enough to fully answer the question.
 This article provides a detailed explanation of why no security software can automatically identify all vulnerabilities listed in the OWASP Top 10 list.

 What is the OWASP Top 10 list?

 For those who are new to web application security testing and vulnerability scanning, OWASP is short for Open Web Application Security Project.
-OWASP is a not-for-profit charitable organization that raises web application security awareness and encourages organizations to develop secure applications.
+OWASP is a non-profit organization that raises web application security awareness and encourages organizations to develop secure applications.
 Every three years, they publish the OWASP Top 10 list of critical web application security risks.
 It highlights the most commonly exploited vulnerabilities and security problems found in web applications, web services, and APIs.

-The list itself is not an absolute standard for web application security experts, but it does serve as a guideline for organizations, helping them ensure that their web applications are not vulnerable to the most commonly exploited security issues and web application vulnerabilities.
+The list itself is not a formal standard for web application security, but it does serve as a guideline for organizations, helping them ensure that their web applications are not vulnerable to the most commonly exploited security issues and web application vulnerabilities.
 There are many other vulnerabilities and security issues that can be found in web applications that are not listed in the OWASP Top 10 list.
 Ideally, however, all of them should be addressed in time.

-Understanding the Security Flaws Listed in the OWASP Top 10
+Understanding the security flaws listed in the OWASP Top 10:2017

 Injection vulnerabilities, such as SQL injection and OS command injection, are technical vulnerabilities that can be detected by an automated web application security scanner, also known as a web vulnerability scanner.